 About the Standard-Making Organizations

 Several states have their own OSHA standards; however, NFPA standards are generally more rigorous than OSHA standards.
-Since the FED-OSHA standard has not been revised for over twenty years, clothing that is labeled to NFPA standards will easily exceed FED-OSHA standards.
+Since the FED-OSHA standard has not been revised for many, many years, clothing that is labeled to NFPA standards will easily exceed FED-OSHA standards.
 However, clothing meeting OSHA will not necessarily meet NFPA, and so it is important for the end users to be aware of existing state OSHA requirements and how they compare to NFPA requirements.

 This independent third-party company verifies that the design and construction is in accordance with design requirements, and that the element has successfully passed all performance requirements set forth in the standard to which it is labeled.
 Any change in materials or design requires re-testing and random samples are also taken to ensure that every requirement is tested annually.
 A thirdparty registrar is also required to validate the manufacturing quality process, in accordance with ISO 9001.